Generalized Meta-Analysis for Multiple Regression Models Across Studies with Disparate Covariate Information

 \section{Introduction}

-In a variety of domains of applications, including observational epidemiologic studies, clinical trials and modern genome-wide association studies, meta-analysis is widely used to synthesize information on underlying common parameters of interest across multiple studies [\citet{laird86, laird15, ioannidis, kavvoura}].
-Popularity of meta-analysis stems from the fact that it can be performed based only on estimates of model parameters and standard errors, avoiding various logistical, ethical and privacy concerns associated with accessing of individual level data that is required in pooled analysis.
-Moreover, in many common settings, it can be shown that under reasonable assumptions, meta-analyzed estimates of model parameters are asymptotically as efficient as those from pooled analysis [\citet{olkin, mathew, zeng}].
-In fact, meta-analysis approaches are now being used to ``divide and conquer" big data, even when individual level data are potentially available, because of the daunting computational task of model fitting with extremely large sample sizes [\citet{michael,liu, chun}].
+In a variety of domains of applications, including observational epidemiologic studies, clinical trials and modern genome-wide association studies, meta-analysis is widely used to synthesize information on underlying common parameters of interest across multiple studies \citep{laird86, laird15, ioannidis, kavvoura}.
+The popularity of meta-analysis stems from the fact that it can be performed based only on estimates of model parameters and standard errors, avoiding various logistical, ethical and privacy concerns associated with accessing the individual level data that is required in pooled analysis.
+Moreover, in many common settings, it can be shown that under reasonable assumptions, meta-analyzed estimates of model parameters are asymptotically as efficient as those from pooled analysis \citep{olkin, mathew, zeng}.
+In fact, meta-analysis approaches are now being used in divide and conquer approaches to big data, even when individual level data are potentially available, because of the daunting computational task of model fitting with extremely large sample sizes \citep{michael, liu, chun}.

 In this article, we study the problem of multivariate meta-analysis in the setting of parametric regression modeling of an outcome given a set of covariates.
-In standard settings, if estimates of multivariate parameters for an underlying common regression model and associated covariances are available across all the studies, then meta-analysis can be performed by taking inverse-variance-covariance weighted average of the vector of regression coefficients [\citet{van, ritz, jackson}].
-In many applications, a common problem is that different studies include different, but possibly overlapping, sets of covariates.
-In a large consortium of epidemiologic studies, for example, typically, some key risk factors will be measured across all the studies.
-Inevitably, however, there will be potentially important covariates which are measured only on some, but not all the studies.
-Sometimes, it's also possible that some covariates are measured at a more detailed level or with a finer instrument in some studies compared to others.
+In standard settings, if estimates of multivariate parameters for an underlying common regression model and associated covariances are available across all the studies, then meta-analysis can be performed by taking inverse-variance-covariance weighted average of the vector of regression coefficients \citep{van, ritz, jackson}.
+In many applications, a typical problem is that different studies include different, but possibly overlapping, sets of covariates.
+In a large consortium of epidemiologic studies, for example, some key risk factors will be measured across all the studies.
+Inevitably, however, there will be potentially important covariates which are measured only in some, but not all the studies.
+It is also possible that some covariates are measured at a more detailed level or with a finer instrument in some studies compared to others.
 Disparate sets of covariates across studies render standard meta-analysis to be applicable for the development of models only limited to a core set of variables that are measured in the same fashion across all the studies.